Pierre Bienvenu, Ad. E.

 - Ad hoc conciliation, seated in Paris, in a dispute arising out of the taxation of windfall profits in the oil industry (party-appointed conciliator)

-- Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada (2012-2013, 2019): most frequently recommended in the area of Corporate Commercial Litigation and Commercial Arbitration
+- Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada, 2020: most frequently recommended in the area of Corporate Arbitration and Corporate Commercial Litigation

 - Chambers Global, Canada: Dispute Resolution (Band 1), Chambers and Partners, 2018